ehrrsn7/No-Toil-Task-Tracker-Old/README.md

    - Filter room bagging scanner integration (Tauri desktop exclusive feature)
 - QuickBooks Integration
    - One of the more complicated/expensive ideas here is the need for this.
 The problem it solves is minimal, potentially could be a bit of a dud.
 But it would be much more ideal for productivity, since it allows the employees to draw real-time data into the application, making it more useful and introducing the need for more features.

+More new features:

+- UI feature: implement fade-in animations using [React Suspense](https://blog.logrocket.com/async-rendering-react-suspense/) or [the React useTransition hook](https://youtu.be/1xjSQJWejZM)
+   - "it's always a better user experience to show that the app is doing something.
+If it's doing nothing, there is a bit of a fear that the application is doing nothing".
+Maybe implement an animated icon like that seen in Visual Studio indicating the state of the building process.